appfolio/react-gears/README.md

 **IMPORTANT**: Make sure your pull request is rebased when merged.
 The merge button has dropdown options.
 Choose "Rebase and merge".

-### Creating a release
+### Creating a prerelease

-Any pull request against the default branch will cause a prerelease to be created.
-This prerelease can be used to test your branch.
+- Open a pull request with your changes against the default branch.
+- After a few minutes, GitHub bot will leave a comment on the pull request notifying the prerelease was created.
+- Use this prerelease version (e.g. 8.0.1-some-branch-a48dadc.0) to test your changes in apps/libraries that depend on this library.

+### Creating an official release

-[release-please](https://github.com/googleapis/release-please) will automatically create or update a "release pull request" with the changes you made.
+After merging your pull request to the default branch, [release-please](https://github.com/googleapis/release-please) will automatically create or update a special "release pull request".

+- Find this "release pull request" under the "Pull requests" tab for this repo.
+The title will be something like, **chore(master): release 8.0.2**.
-Merge this "release pull request" to release an official new version.
+- Approve and merge this "release pull request" to create an official release (e.g. 8.0.2).